emanuelefirmani/get-git-english/docs/internal.rst

 With the commit operation you're saying to git "*Ok, take the present ``index`` and make it become your new ``commit``.
-Then give me back the ``index`` so that vi can make a new change*\ "
+Then give me back the ``index`` so that I can make a new change*\ "

-After the ``commit`` you will hhave in git's database
+After the ``commit`` in git's database you will have

 .. figure:: img/index-and-second-commit.png

-A short remark: often git's graphic interfaces omit visualizing the ``index``. ``gitk``, for instance, shows it only if there are changes to be committed.
+A short remark: git's graphic interfaces often omit visualizing the ``index``. ``gitk``, for instance, shows it only if there are changes to be committed.
 Your repository in ``gitk`` is now visualized this way